 Again, using the same example, because you are paying the $1,500 penalty to break the 3% mortgage, you can completely restart the mortgage at the lower 2% rate.

 If that 0.50% rate difference, per year, ended up saving you $1,000 per year, for 5 years totaling $5,000, then it would be well worth paying the penalty in that case.
 In other words, paying $1,500 to save $5,000 makes sense.

 If we are using fixed rate mortgages, then the savings is pretty much guaranteed as well because the rates would not be changing over the term.
 They are consistent so we can do the math much easier.

 Again, an example was used to show that in some (in fact many) cases it is worth paying the penalty to break the mortgage.
 But just be sure to work with your lender closely to get the right information that is specific to your unique situation.
 Particularly making sure that you have accurate information for both breakage penalty, and also for the blended rate.

 With accurate information, you will have a reliable result.
-Connect with Altrua and we can help you walk through the math to see if it makes sense to blend your mortgage or break and restart your mortgage at a much lower rate.
+Connect with us at Altrua and we can help you walk through the math to see if it makes sense to blend your mortgage or break and restart your mortgage at a much lower rate.

 |3 Year Special||1.64%|